strimzi/proposals/016-kafka-connect-build.md

 For example:
 * `jar` for a directly download of Java JARs.
 * `tgz` or `zip` to _download and unpack_ the artifacts.
-The archives will be just unpacked without any additional filtering for specific file types.
+The archives will be unpacked and checked for any possibly malicious content (e.g. symlinks).
 * `maven` to download JARs from Maven based on Maven coordinates.
 User will provide `groupId`, `artifactId` and `version` and we will try to download the JAR as well as all its runtime dependencies.
 This might be also enhanced to support different Maven repositories etc.